altpsyche/vis-psyche-docs/chapters/12_ModelLoading.md

 - Materials (PBR properties, stored but not yet rendered)
 - Textures (cached by index)

-✓ **Checkpoint:** Add tinygltf as submodule, create `TinyGLTF.cpp` with implementation defines, create `Model.h/.cpp`, load a test .glb file, and verify an external 3D model renders.
+✓ **Checkpoint:** Add tinygltf as vendor dependency, add glTF-Sample-Assets as submodule, create `TinyGLTF.cpp` with implementation defines, create `Model.h/.cpp`, load the Duck.glb model, and verify it renders in the scene.

 ---